30 Highest-Paying Criminal Justice Jobs and Salaries

 Internal Revenue Service (IRS) Criminal Investigator

-These professionals must have familiarity with the techniques used in the forensic exploration of internet banking systems and automated systems.
+These professionals must be familiar with the techniques used in the forensic exploration of Internet banking systems and automated systems.
 They must have the capabilities to analyze and interpret complex financial data.

 Internal Revenue Service Criminal Investigator Salary: $119,091/year